skywarth/annals-of-disco/cinematography/movie.md

 - born on the fourth of july (1989) (Army veteran abandoned by the government, classic.
 Patriot turning lib and abandoning his old ideals.
 War movie.
 Anti-gov movie.)
 - The Conversation (1974) (Paranoia.
 Wire-tapping, listening phones and conversations.
 Early signal processing and audio engineering.
 Raising awareness on infosec.)
 - Ben-Hur (1959) (Jesus of Nazareth, Judah Ben-hur, Judaism, Jerusalem, Roman Empire, vengance, redemption.
 Pretty good, boring at times.
 Some spiritual themes are just a bit too forced.)
 - Thor: Love and Thunder (2022) (Un-memorable, easily forgotten.
 Only shadow realm sequence is aight.
 Only watched it for Christian Bale, which was the only one that did a decent job.
 Whole story, plot, CGI and animations are terrible.
 Food movie)
+- Good Burger (1997) (Burger place, competition, secret sauce, kids movie, bunch of fools.
+Its a kids movie.
+Incredibly stupid and boring.
+Hard skip.)
+- Saturday Night Fever (1977) (Dance-off, 70s Disco, Italian-american life, suburbs, low-life lifestyle, love, drama, Travolta.
+Decent movie, Travolta was alright.
+Why is it such a emotion rollercoaster, kinda depressing actually.
+Ending was weird.
+Yeah it is depressing.
+Incredible dance moves tho.
+Decent.)

 ### Watch later

 - Flash Gordon (1980)
 - The Flash (2023)
-- Good Burger (1997)
-- Saturday Night Fever (1977)
 - guardians of the galaxy vol 3 (2023)
 - The Cheerleader (1973)
 - Triangle (2009)